Szabold1/42_so_long/README.md

 ## About

-This project, named so_long, is a simple 2D game built with the MiniLibX library.
+This project, named `so_long`, is a simple 2D game built with the MiniLibX library.
 In this game, players control a character, in this case, a monkey, navigating through a map to collect bananas and reach home while avoiding enemies (snakes).
 The project focuses on implementing basic game mechanics and rendering graphics using the MiniLibX library.

 ## Features